There is no reality in "right/wrong" or "good/bad" judgments

 ___ Everybody does the best they can at the time given the current limits of

 their awareness.
-This is a “mathematical certainty”, a truth.
+This is a “mathematical certainty”, a truth, a truism.

-___ Nobody is wrong or bad to do the best they can
+___ Nobody is wrong or bad for simply doing the best they can given that

 ___ Yes, they could do better if they knew better (were more aware)

-___ They simply get a result (a "what is") and it works or not.
+___ They simply get a result (a "what is") and it works or not in the real world

 ___ A judgment is something that is only a viewpoint created in the mind.
 It